 You know a good-looking resume when you see it, but can you identify exactly what that is?
 Can you replicate it?
 Maybe and maybe not, but the reality is that nobody except an expert designer can actually make a resume stand out.

 This doesn’t necessarily mean you have to hire a resume designer, and sometimes merely copying the look of a great resume can be enough.
-However, keep in mind that in a competitive job market, working with a professional resume builder will simply give you an edge.
+However, keep in mind that in a competitive job market, working with a professional resume builder or a reputable resume service will simply give you an edge.
 It’s worth the investment for many people.

 An attractive resume today often means that it’s dynamic.
 There might be colors and images.
 There’s certainly a lot of white space and clear headers.
 There might be bullet points or other ways to help highlight information without overloading it.